thomasnib/Improving-Pesticide-Exposure/README.md

 ### 2.3 Spatial Interpolation Methods
 <p align="justify">
-Four spatial interpolation methods were adopted to estimate wind fields at unknown locations, namely nearest neighbours, inverse distance weighting, universal kriging and random forests.
+Four spatial interpolation methods were adopted to estimate wind fields at unknown locations, namely a naïve interpolator, nearest neighbours, inverse distance weighting, universal kriging and random forests.
 Here, the primary objective was to obtain models capable to accurately predict wind directions at unobserved sites based on available samples.
 In order to compare and evaluate methods suitable to provide reliable interpolations of wind fields, a measure of performance was adopted that considers the directional nature of the data, the circular root-mean-squared error (CRMSE).
 </p>

 <p align="justify">